 - Campaign change

 - A user arrives from one campaign, leaves, and then comes back via another campaign.

 The session-based model groups user data into sessions which is the foundation of all reporting.
 Analytics collects and stores user interactions during a session which include pageviews, events, and eCommerce transactions.

 GA4’s event-based model can still see session data; however, Analytics collects and stores user interactions as events.
 Businesses can immediately analyze button clicks, downloads, or system events.
 This data could show information such as the value of a purchase, the title of the page a user visited, and their geographic location.

 How Identity Spaces Work in GA4 Properties vs. UA Properties

 Identity spaces are groups of identifiers Analytics utilizes to understand the customer journey.
 These are the IDs we assign to users logged into our websites, Google signals, and device ID.
 As we send data to Analytics, we must constantly assign IDs to our users within our website or mobile app to enable the User-ID feature.
-Enabling Google signals is as easy a flipping a switch and provides data from users signed into Google.
+Enabling Google signals is as easy as flipping a switch and provides data from users signed into Google.
 If a Google user has consented to sharing their information, Analytics will associate event data with the Google accounts of signed-in users.
-Device ID is sort of like Google signals, however, for websites it comes from the user’s browser and for apps it comes from the app-instance ID.
+Device ID is sort of like Google signals.
+However, for websites, it comes from the user’s browser, and for apps, it comes from the app-instance ID.